 Stubb speaks Finnish, Swedish, English, French and German.
 He is a sought after public speaker, a bookworm and a self-professed sportsnut.
 As an enthusiastic user of social media, Stubb can be found on: www.alexstubb.com, www.twitter.com/alexstubb, www.facebook.com/alexanderstubb and www.instagram.com/alexstubb.

-Alex lives in Helsinki and Luxembourg.
-He is married and has two children aged 14 and 16.
+Alex lives in Florence and Espoo.
+He is married and has two children aged 20 and 17.

 Click on an image to download a high-resolution version.